 information, care, warranty, and the purchase terms and conditions.

 - Disclaimer: As with most expensive high quality items more care needs to be taken with these dummies, not less.
 All solid log dummies have a tendency to crack whenever they change environments no matter how dry they were before the move.
 This will be an issue when you first receive the dummy, whenever you move, or if you experience dramatic humidity swings in your area.
 Care needs to be taken in the winter as well because moisture is frozen and heaters tend to dry out the air rapidly.
 Dehumidifiers, heaters, direct sunlight, leaving the dummy outside, leaving the dummy wrapped up, etc are all considered neglect.
+Also we have found that running air conditioners too much can dry out the air and cause the dummy to crack - this is an issue to be aware of if you are in the south.
+In some humid areas the dummy will absorb moisture, which is okay, but then if you run the A/C for a couple weeks solid the dummy could get too dry and start cracking.
+Be Aware!
 Prevention of cracks is your responsibility.
 See the Read Me for more info on care.
-These dummies have been properly dried for 6 months to 1 year by Buick, but wood can and will re-absorb moisture and then dry back out.
+These dummies have been properly dried for 6 months to 1 year by Buick (some of the more expensive dummies have been dried for 3 years!), but wood can and will re-absorb moisture and then dry back out.
 Solid logs are a lot different than other wood types because they contain 2 different kinds of cells - the ones on the outside that hold the tree up, and the ones on the inside that pass nutrients up the core.
 These cells are aligned different ways and absorb moisture differently, which is what causes the wood to pull apart and crack when drying.
 There is nothing that can be done about this - it is the nature of solid logs.
 Almost all properly dried solid log dummies still have very thin hairline slits near the ends and arm holes.
 This is totally normal.
 You cannot stick a piece of paper in these cracks and they are sealed by Buick.
 A compilation of data over the past 5 years shows that about 10% of dummies develop thin cracks that are easily repaired.
 Most of these occur due to some sort of neglect on the part of the owner.
 If you cannot keep the dummy in a controlled environment (for heat and humidity), then you should strongly consider buying a laminate dummy instead.
 We have some great laminate dummies for this exact reason.
 If you can keep the dummy in an controlled environment and take care to make sure it is acclimatized properly when received or moved, then it should last you a lifetime in perfect condition.